Recipe Cooked, Photographed and Written by Praveena

 - In case you wish to avoid the oil, you can even dry roast the leaves & green chillies.

 - Replacement for green chillies would be freshly ground black pepper.

 - Adjust the salt and spice as per your taste.

-- The taste of this, Pudina raita / Mint yogurt dip, gives a refreshing feel in every spoon.
+- The taste of this, Mint raita, gives a refreshing feel in every dip.

-- The addition of onion on top gives the crunchy texture to this soft raita/dip.
+- The addition of onion gives the crunchy texture to this soft raita/dip.

-- We had this, Pudina raita / Mint yogurt dip, along with Kobbari Annam / Coconut Rice
+- We had this, Pudina raita / Mint yogurt dip, as an accompaniment along with Kobbari Annam / Coconut Rice (Instant Pot, Stove Top)

 You can Pin it here for later, Pinterest link:

 Do leave a comment or hit the like or follow button, just in case you like my recipe!